-You may have seen the white buckets in the kitchens.
+You may have seen the white buckets in the kitchens at Edwards Hall and Edwards Church.
 You may have seen signs about composting in the kitchens.
 And you may have also seen a green Community Compost sign on the fence by the entrance to the playground.

 The Open Spirit and One Earth Collaborative Community Compost is open!
 With composting available, we can keep plant material out of the waste stream and use it to create “brown gold,” filled with nutrients to return to the earth and nourish it.